ABORIGINAL TRANSITIONS PROGRAM TEACHER

 3. PREFERRED QUALIFICATIONS/EXPERIENCE

-a) Certificate or diploma in Special Education or University training in the following areas:
+a) Certificate or diploma in Inclusive Education or University training in the following areas:

 - Language Development